Understanding Overtime and Wage and Hour Laws

 Calculating Your Regular Rate of Pay

-The overtime rate a California employee is entitled to is calculated based on the employee’s “regular rate of pay,” which is the compensation he or she normally earns for the duties performed at work, including salary, hourly earnings, production bonuses, piecework earnings and certain commissions.
+The overtime rate a California employee is entitled to be calculated based on the employee’s “regular rate of pay,” which is the compensation he or she normally earns for the duties performed at work, including salary, hourly earnings, production bonuses, piecework earnings, and certain commissions.

 Alternative Workweek Schedules

 However, if an employee agrees to a regularly scheduled alternative workweek that authorizes him or her to work more than eight hours in a workday – for example, four 10-hour days instead of five eight-hour days – California law does not require the employer to pay overtime wages for those extra hours so long as the employee does not work more than 10 hours in a workday or 40 hours in a workweek.

 California wage and hour laws offer more extensive protections for employees than the federal Fair Labor Standards Act, and it is important that California employees understand their legal rights under these laws.
 If you are entitled to a premium pay rate for overtime hours and your employer refuses to pay you the wages you deserve, you may have grounds to file a wage and hour lawsuit.
 Contact Davtyan Law Firm today to discuss your case with an experienced overtime & wage attorney in California.